i8degrees/json_spirit/README.md

 ## Changes From Original ##

-Except for the minor compile warning fix (see last item), no changes have been made to the library source.
-All changes found are within the build script (CMakeLists.txt)
+Except for the minor last two items, no changes have been made to the library source.
+All changes found are within the build script (CMakeLists.txt).
+The first three items are most important (to me).

 * Option to build as either a shared or static library (shared by default).
   > I had trouble using json_spirit on OSX when compiled as a static library -- something to do with the linking stage and json_spirit_value.o not having symbols.
 Building as a shared library fixes my problem.